 For this month's program the chapter will try their hands at craft making!
-Using beautiful Japanese paper and bamboo, we will construct a paper scroll with a bamboo vase attached to it.
+Using beautiful Japanese paper and bamboo, we will construct a scroll, kakejiku, with a bamboo vase attached to it.
 This will be a perfect scroll for you to display a simple ikebana arrangement.
 Come and enjoy the fun.
+Cost is $20 per person and space is limited to just 20 persons.

 It’s official - All roads lead to Dallas!
 The 18th Ikebana International North and Central American Regional Conference in 2019 will be held in Dallas/Fort Worth hosted by the Dallas II Chapter and the Ft.
 Worth II chapter.
 Registration is now open and members can save $100 by registering before January 15.
 Over 250 hotel room reservations have already been made so don't delay.
 The featured guest ikebana artist is Headmaster Designate Senko Ikenobo.
 Professor Manabu Noda will conduct several workshops.
+Representing Sogetsu will by Soho Sakai, Riji, and Kika Shibata, Riji.
+Master Elaine Jo will represent Ichiyo.
+Professor Jose Salcedo will represent Ohara.
 A Facebook page has been set up.
 Please check the schedule of events and sign up early.
 The conference is also seeking donations, ads for the souvenir books, and corporate sponsors.
 You can do so through the Iwaya Fund by clicking here

 Professor Noda will lead several workshops.
 Registration is required.